Rule 7. Pleadings Allowed; Form of

 . . .

-disposition until trial, the responsive pleading must be served within
+trial, the responsive pleading must be served within 14 days after

-statement, the responsive pleading must be served within 10 days after
+responsive pleading must be served within 14 days after the more

 (b) How to Present Defenses.
 Every defense to a claim for relief